peteroupc/peteroupc.github.io/morealg.md

 In many cases, if a continuous distribution&mdash;

-- has a probability density function (PDF) with a known symbolic form,
+- has a probability density function (PDF), or a function proportional to the PDF, with a known symbolic form,
 - has a cumulative distribution function (CDF) with a known symbolic form,
 - takes on only values 0 or greater, and
 - has a PDF that has an infinite tail to the right, is bounded from above (that is, _PDF(0)_ is other than infinity), and decreases monotonically,